 Simply slide the filter back in place and reset the security latch to lock it in.
 Your new filter should be secure and not move easily.
 Finally, slide your access panel back and you’re good to go.
 Go ahead and turn your HVAC system back on and your air filter should start working as normal again.

 Finally, you should regularly check your air filter to ensure it hasn’t become clogged or dirty over time.
 The more debris gets into your air filter, the worse your filter will work, and the worse off your air conditioner is.
 Once a month, you should open your access panel and unhook your air filter to check the side facing your air intake vent.
 If the filter is still in decent shape, then you’re okay to keep using it.
 However, when your filter gets too dirty, you need to replace it as soon as possible.
 For this reason, it’s a good idea to keep several air filters stored in your home at a time so you can replace one immediately as it becomes necessary.
 The more you run your air conditioner or heater, the more you’ll need to replace your air conditioner.

 Do you need your air conditioner repaired?
 Need a professional maintenance appointment?
-Call Roth Heating & Cooling, Plumbing & Electrical at (503) 994-9924 and schedule your service today.
+Call Roth Heating & Cooling, Plumbing, Electrical, Drain Services at (503) 994-9924 and schedule your service today.